daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 #### The user should be able to visually emphasize the text being read using a contrasting highlight, ruler lines, deemphasizing the surrounding text, or other means.

 There are many ways this can be done.
 Here are some implementation examples: [...]
-Note to editor: - user should be able to change color of highlight

 User story: [Alex](https://daisy.github.io/reading-apps-ux-reqs/use-cases/#alex)